freer4/elevuetor/elevuetor-js/README.md

 - Model: this is the big one, acting much the same way a C# model class does, plus the navigation style of Entity Frame Core.
 This works hand-in-hand with the Database proxy to provide an object you can utilize without worry about how the data will eventually get to the Vue presentation layer.

-- Enum: this is the base for any Enum classes created through Mantle.
+- Enum: this is the base for any Enum classes created through ElevuetorDotNet.
 Stored internally as int:string pairs, similar to C# enums, the setter takes an int and the getter returns a string.
 There is also a utlity _reverse object that will return the key int for a matching string value.

 - Flag: takes a raw int, and returns an array of ints of 2^n.
 Your record will have access to the array, which you can manipulate.
 Internally validates that each value is of 2^n.
 - - *static* toArray(value): takes an int value and returns an array of ints of 2^n
 - - *static* toInt(value): takes an array of ints of 2^n and returns an int
 - - *static* toReadable(value, options): takes an array of ints and object of key:value pairs (such as a flag enum), creates a neat little human-friendly string like "one, two, and three"

-In Mantle, the decorators for a flag with a matching enum:
+In ElevuetorDotNet, the decorators for a flag with a matching enum:
 ```
 [EfVueEnum(typeof(RoleType))] //your flag enum (shows up in the config in the Elevuetor model properties)
 [EfVuePropertyType("Flag")] //tell Elevuetor to use the flag type
 public int Markings { get; set; } = 0; //whatever number property you're using to store the flag
 ```

-- BitArray: TODO: reevaluate how this is used
+- BitArray: TODO: reevaluate how this is used... essentially a list of bools on the front-end

 - Guid: this class is mostly to mark a property as being a C# Guid, though otherwise it behaves as a normal string.
 The _out property simply returns the string value.

 - Point: an object with lattidue and longitude properties.
-This will likely be extended in the future, but we've used (with a custom JSON formatter on the .Net end) it to cleanly transport Point class data between EFCore models and Vue... views... without needing futher intermediary view models and such with individual lat/long properties defined.  _out simply returns an object with lattidue and longitude properties.
+This will likely be extended in the future, but we've used (with a custom JSON formatter on the .Net end) it to cleanly transport Point class data between EFCore models and Vue... views... without needing futher intermediary view models and such with individual lat/long properties defined.  _out simply returns an object with lattitude and longitude properties.

 ### Custom data types

 You can add your own data types as needed.
-Put these in a directory named "data-types", adjacent to the directories for models, unums, and dtos output by Mantle.
+Put these in a directory named "data-types", adjacent to the directories for models, unums, and dtos output by the server.

-In Mantle, decorate the property like this:
+In DotNet, decorate the property like this:

 ```
     [EfVuePropertyType("SomeType")]